beepboopbitch/BEEPBOOP/readme.md

 * _1 returns "BEEP!"_
 * _2 returns "BOOP!"_
 * _3 returns "I'm sorry, Dave.
 I'm afraid I can't do that."_
+* _number with 3 in it ex: "325", should return "I'm sorry, Dave.
+I'm afraid I can't do that." for 325_

 ## Setup